 Both TJ and Lisa have worked in the tech industry and education.
 TJ is an artist, graphic designer, and volunteer.
 She is also an avid horseman.
 Lisa is an Executive Director for a local nonprofit and volunteers on national and local boards.
-She loves kayaking and gardening.
+She loves kayaking, skiing and gardening.
 Both are involved in the surrounding communities and enjoy sharing this beautiful spot on the planet.

 Two types of accommodations for singles or couples only: 1) Guest bedroom with queen bed, private bath and laundry located within home.
 2) 17 ft Sportsman camper on property with queen bed, pull out single bed, kitchen and bath with toilet and shower.
 Private outdoor space with firepit.
 Three meals a day and snacks included.
 Option to eat dinner with family or on your own.

 We are located in Western Colorado, USA, in the Mancos Valley.
 Mancos is a historical community at 7,000 feet elevation that sits on the cusp of the magnificent La Plata mountains and national forests where you can camp, fish, mountain bike, ski, and hike.
 Mancos is the gateway to Mesa Verde National Park, a world heritage site.
 We are also within driving distance of other national parks; Monument Valley, Zion, Bryce Canyon, Hovenweep, and Canyonlands.
-Durango is a 30-minute drive which includes world class fly fishing, rafting, and the famous Durango/Silverton Narrow Gauge Train.
+Durango is a 30-minute drive that includes world-class fly fishing, rafting, and the famous Durango/Silverton Narrow Gauge Train.

-Expectations of others in our home are to display the values of caring, honesty, respect and responsibility.
+Expectations of others in our home are to display the values of caring, honesty, respect, and responsibility.
 We are kind, gracious and enjoy casual or meaningful conversations.

 Limited internet access